The Health Hazards Associated with Inflammation

 Read more about anti-inflammatory foods – Reduce Inflammation, Look Years Younger And Have More Energy In As Little As 72 Hours!

 Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly recommended to relieve the pain brought on by inflammation.
 NSAIDS work by counteracting an enzyme that can lead to inflammation, reducing or preventing pain.
 While this can be an effective option for pain reliever, it’s important to avoid long-term use.
-NSAIDS increase the risk of stomach ulcers, which can lead to severe, life-threatening bleeding.
+Moreover, NSAIDS increase the risk of stomach ulcers, which can lead to severe, life-threatening bleeding.
 In addition, NSAIDs may cause kidney damage, worsen asthma symptoms, and increase the risk of heart attack or stroke.

 Herbs and Spices